Woolverine94/biniou/README.md

   - Communication between modules : send an output as an input to another module
   - Change your model by a simple dropdown menu or download and add it manually
   - Based on Huggingface 🤗 and gradio
-  - Cross platform (Linux and Windows 10/11, MacOS to be done)
+  - Cross platform : Linux, Windows 10/11 and macOS(experimental, via homebrew)
+  - Convenient Dockerfile for cloud instances

 ---